Will My Donor Egg Baby Look Like Me? Understanding Genetics and Resemblance

 Despite the excitement of finally having a path to parenthood, intended parents may still have lingering doubts and “what if” questions, such as:

 These concerns are valid and common but often stem from the fear of the unknown.
 Many parents find these worries disappear when they experience pregnancy, feel their baby’s first kicks, and hold their newborn in their arms.
-Also, seeking support from counselors, fertility specialists, or other parents who have gone through egg donation and fertility treatments can help ease anxieties.
+Also, seeking support from counselors, fertility specialists, or other parents who have gone through using donor eggs and fertility treatments can help ease anxieties and support mental health throughout the journey.